aembke/fred.rs/src/trace/README.md

 ![](../../tests/screenshot.png)

-See the [pipeline test](../../bin/pipeline_test) application for an example showing how to configure tracing with a local Jaeger instance.
+See the [benchmark](../../bin/benchmark) application for an example showing how to configure tracing with a local Jaeger instance.
 This crate ships with a [small example](../../tests/docker/compose/jaeger.yml) that uses `docker-compose` to run a local Jaeger instance.